bclindner/chipbot/README.md

 #### Quality

-Quality is calculated by dividing the number of times a user speaks by their rank.
+Quality is calculated by dividing a user's karma by the number of times they've spoken, and multiplying that by 100.
 This gives a metric for the "quality" of a user's posts (i.e. what percent of them are "good")

 Checking quality
 - quality